 Seven Sacred Rites

-According to contemporary Lakota oral historical accounts and discussions with elders, the following is a description of the Seven Sacred Rites of the Lakota.
+According to contemporary Lakota oral historical accounts and discussions with elders, the following is a description of the Seven Sacred Rites of the Lakota that came from the Encyclopedia of Religion.
 Handed down from White Buffalo Calf Woman, Wicoh’an Wakan Sakowin (Seven Sacred Rites) have been recorded by Joseph Brown in the words of Nicholas Black Elk in The Sacred Pipe: Black Elk’s Account of the Seven Sacred Rites of the Oglala Sioux.

 First Rite.
 The first of the Seven Sacred Rites (though not chronological) is Inikagapi or Inipi (to renew life).
 A sweat lodge is held in a dome-shaped structure made of willow saplings and covered with hide or tarps that symbolizes the shape of the universe and/or the womb of a pregnant woman.
 Heated stones are placed in a central hole in the lodge and water is poured over them by an itancan (leader)to create steam.
 The purpose of the ceremony is to pray for health and well-being, spiritually and physically.